Table of Contents

 What are the Types of Medical-Grade Facials?

-Several Medical-Grade facials are available, each targeting specific skin concerns and conditions.
+The types of medical-grade facials include a variety of advanced treatments, each designed to address specific skin concerns and goals.
 These facials vary in techniques and active ingredients, offering options for exfoliation, hydration, anti-aging, and addressing various skin issues.
 Choosing the right type of medical-grade facial depends on individual skin needs and desired outcomes.

 2. Microdermabrasion